 To accommodate the huge variety of screen sizes, I now make all my designs responsive or adaptive.
 Responsive and adaptive web design is an approach to creating layouts and themes that provide an optimal viewing experience on a wide range of devices: large-screen desktops and laptops, smartphones and other handheld personal devices.
 The aim is to produce a design that can be viewed with a minimum of pinching, panning, and scrolling, no matter what the screen size.
 This is done using fluid, proportion-based grids, flexible images, and CSS3 media queries.

 But this is not enough.
 To be truly mobile-friendly, it is necessary to accommodate slow internet connections and people who don't want their data plan quickly used up.
-It is also important not to thrash the CPU on a small device as this quickly drains the battery.
+It is also important not to thrash the CPU on a small device as this quickly drains the battery and may make the device hot.

 The following must be taken into account: